20 Oct 10 Best Energy Efficiency Tips That Will Save You Money

 Letting in cold air and draughts makes your house colder and lets out heat, making your heating work harder and wastes the energy it takes to heat up your home.
 To prevent draughts, seal any cracks around windows and walls.
 You should also close curtains to prevent draughts from windows, and draught-proof gaps around doors, windows, letterboxes and keyholes using a draught excluder.
 This can save you £35 a year.

 Turning the thermostat down by just 1° can save £60 a year.
 Keep radiators clear and don’t dry clothes on them or place furniture in front of them as this will block the heat.
 Heating controls and thermostats can be used to ensure that your heating is used more efficiently and can save you between £80 and £150 a year.
 A controlled system will allow you to only heat areas and rooms that need heating, restrict the temperature level, and manage when your heating needs to turn on and off.

 Turning off your lights when they’re not in use and when you’re not in the room could save £50-£90 a year.
-To further save energy and money, use energy saving light bulbs as they last 10x longer than regular light bulbs, use 80% less energy, and can save you £50 over the lifetime of the bulb.
+To further save energy and money, use energy saving bulbs as they usually last 10x longer than regular light bulbs, use 80% less energy, and can save you around £50 over the lifetime of the bulb.